-A spiro compound is typically an organic compound containing rings linked together by one common atom (spiroatom) as carbon atom with bold in figure below.
+A spiro compound is typically an organic compound containing rings linked together by one common atom (spiroatom), such as the carbon atom shown in bold in the figure below.
 The spiro[pyrrolidin-3,3'-oxindole] ring system is a structural framework incorporated in several cytostatic alkaloids and unnatural compounds.
-Coerulescine (1) and horsfiline are the simplest prototype members of this subfamily that show diverse biological activity and can be synthesized by the route shown below.
+Coerulescine (1) and horsfiline are the simplest prototype members of this subfamily that show diverse biological activity and can be synthesised by the route shown below.

-Claisen rearrangement, which is a [3,3]-sigmatropic rearrangement, is a powerful carbon-carbon bond-forming reaction in which an allyl vinyl ether is converted thermally to an unsaturated carbonyl compound as shown in the Scheme below.
-When compound A is heated, it undergoes Claisen rearrangement to give carbonyl compound B.
+The Claisen rearrangement, which is a [3,3]-sigmatropic rearrangement, is a powerful carbon-carbon bond-forming reaction in which an allyl vinyl ether is converted thermally to an unsaturated carbonyl compound as shown in the Scheme below.
+When compound A is heated, it undergoes a Claisen rearrangement to give carbonyl compound B.